austin5919/Media-Player---SE/README.md

 1)If in the library.
 RIght click on any song then choose select other playlist.
 After choose add a playlist and choose the playlist you want to add.

 2)If in a playlist.
 Right click on any song.

 a) to add to the current playlist just select "Current Playlist" and then select Add Playlist.
-This will let you choose from the    `available playlist to add
+This will let you choose from the       available playlist to add.

+b) to add to a diffrent playlist.
+RIght click on any song then choose select other playlist.
+After choose add a playlist and choose the playlist you want to add.

+#### Shuffle
+Choose a playlist from the drop down and then click on the check box with shuffle written next to it.
+To unshuffle just re-click the check box

+#### Remove Song
+Choose the playlist or library.
+Then right click the song you want to remove.
+Then click on CUrrent Playlist and then click remove selected song

+#### remove a playlist
+Choose the playlist or library.
+Then right click on any song.
+Choose Current Playlist and then select Select a playlist to remove.
+That will allow you to select a playlist to remove.
+If you do that while in the library it will remove the playlist from the library and if you do it from whithin a playlist it will just remove it from the playlist.

 #### Current Song Playing
 Can be found on the bottom along with a timer that shows the current progress of the song/playlist and the total duration of that song/playlist.
 Also it will be highlited in blue in the display